McCluer High School

 McCluer High School is a high school located in Florissant, Missouri.
 It is a part of the Ferguson-Florissant School District.
-The building principal is Dr. Iris McClendon, with four Assistant lateral (moving with, all four years) Grade-level Principals, and the school is the home of the McCluer Comets.
+The building principal is Dr. Derrick Mitchell, with four Assistant lateral (moving with, all four years) Grade-level Principals, and the school is the home of the McCluer Comets.

 Pre-history

 When McCluer opened in 1958, it was a junior high school.
 The history of McCluer goes back to the mid to late 19th century.

 Ferguson School Central School

 Ferguson School Central School (now known as the Central Elementary School) located at 201 Wesley Avenue, opened in 1880 in the Ferguson Public School District, in Ferguson, Missouri.
 In 1903 the name of Ferguson School was changed to Central School.
 The high school students attending Central School transferred to the new John M. Vogt High School in 1930.

 Built as a grammar school building (grades 1-8) between 1877 and 1880, Expanded in 1903 to provide one of the first accredited four-year public high schools in St. Louis County, the building has been continuously used as a public school for over 100 years, maintaining its integrity of use.
 The original four room building remains intact as the core of the present elementary school (Central Elementary School) with additions dating from 1895, 1904, 1908, and 1925 to 1927.

 The school is now called Central Elementary School.
 The school currently has 1,530 students enrolled.
 The building for the former Ferguson School Central School is listed as one of the National Register of Historic Places listings in St. Louis County, Missouri, since 1984.